 The Pearson Group’s Strategy and Innovation Blog

-Culture plays a big role in how companies innovate After working with and mentoring hundreds (maybe thousands) of new and established companies, I’ve noticed that they typically fall into predicable groups.
+After working with and mentoring hundreds (maybe thousands) of new and established companies, I’ve noticed that they typically fall into predicable groups.
 I decided to share these groups with you to see how well they stack up against your perspective.
-These fanciful labels are based solely

-Flaunting ‘rules,’ following trends and having fun I just came back from the Chicago Toy Fair and wrote about some of the hottest new toys I saw in my last post.
+I just came back from the Chicago Toy Fair and wrote about some of the hottest new toys I saw in my last post.
 Aside from the fun for kids, there were many takeaways for inventors and entrepreneurs that I’ll share with you here.
-These perspectives are all

 I just came back from the Chicago Toy and Game Fair, my second year to attend this exciting and fun event.
 The Toy Fair is a terrific opportunity to see new toys on the horizon and to assess which ones may become the next big hit.

 I picked up my utensils and noticed the tiny white paper strip that held together the napkin rolled around them.
 Nothing fancy.
 In fact it was about as simple as you could get: a single snip of paper with some glue on one end, not unlike the sticky note made famous by 3M® years ago.
 But the detail that I consider the most important was the printing on one end: “U.S. Patent No. 6,644,498.”
 You know that caught MY eye!